jpthompson212/odtkDockerContainer/README.md

  > Unofficial ODTK Engine Runtime Container

+This requires that you download the ODTK runtime from [AGI Suppoort](https://support.agi.com/downloads/?t=4) and obtain a license by contacting [AGI Support](mailto:support@agi.com).
+Once you have obtained these place the ODTK Runtime zip file and the license file at the root directory of the project.

 ## Build the image ##

 If you would like to build the image yourself